Timothy is a writer and video content creator. He enjoys helping others learn to improve their lives and shape better

 7. Petersburg Fisheries (A Division of Icicle Seafoods)

-Petersburg Fisheries is located in Petersburg, AK and is the oldest operating seafood plant in Alaska.
-They have a workforce of over 500 people, and ship seafood products worldwide.
-They hire seafood processors throughout the year but mainly during the summer salmon season which takes place during the months of July and August.
+Petersburg Fisheries is located in Petersburg, AK, and is the oldest operating seafood plant in Alaska.
+They have a workforce of over 500 people, and they ship seafood products worldwide.
+They hire seafood processors throughout the year but mainly during the summer salmon season, which takes place during the months of July and August.

-Most of the work offered to seafood processors at Petersburg Fisheries involves sliming or cleaning fish.
+Most of the work offered to seafood processors at this company involves sliming or cleaning fish.
 This involves removing the guts of the fish and cutting off the head, fins, gills, and tail.
 Employees can expect there to be lots of fish blood and guts in their work area.
 The environment will also be wet, cold, and very loud.

 Health and life insurance is offered to all qualifying employees, as well as 401k and retirement plans.
 The health insurance includes medical, dental, and vision.

-You can visit http://Hookedonfish.com to learn more about the other incentives offered by Pertersburg Fisheries and to apply for a seafood processing job.
+You can visit http://Hookedonfish.com to learn more about the other incentives offered by this company and to apply for a job.

 Is Working as a Seafood Processor in Alaska Right for You?

 Seafood processing is an intense job that requires a very strong work ethic.
 The hours are long, the work is hard, and the environment is wet, chilly, and loud.
-Every year people show up to Alaska fully intent on lasting a whole season and end up not being able to handle the stress of the job.
+Every year people show up in Alaska fully intent on lasting a whole season and end up not being able to handle the stress of the job.